quadroops/goplugin/examples/basic/hello-grpc/README.md

 # Usages

+- `go get -u -v` to install and update all dependencies
 - Please build/compile our plugin's example inside `plugin` director (see their `README.md` there)
 - Copy file `conf.toml.tmpl` into `config.toml`
 - Re-configure the value inside `config.toml`